One question I’m asked on a weekly basis is: What editing or post production work do you make on your macro photographs?

 While most of these types of questions come from those who use the same camera and macro lens as I own, the post production tips listed below will assist all macro photographers who edit their images with Photoshop.

-It’s also important to note, that no amount of post production work is going to improve a bad photograph.
+It’s important to note, that no amount of post production work is going to improve a bad photograph.
 Personally, a good macro photo consists of 50% photo taking and 50% post production editing.
 However, as I said, you do need a sharply detailed image to start with.

 How to edit macro photographs using Photoshop software